Irenep123/phase-1-project/README.md

-link to the website on netlify - jobads.netlify.app
+link to the website on netlify - https://jobads.netlify.app/